anirbanroydas/sphinxSimDoc/README.rst

 Usage
 ------

-* **Method 1 -** Follow the steps mentioned below to create this documentation, or
-* **Method 2 -** Go to the documentation page created by this documentation itself, its recursive, but the documentation helps in created this doumentation itself.
+Go to the documentation page created by this documentation itself, its recursive, but the documentation helps in created this doumentation itself.

 -----